 The most powerful tool we have for communication is language.
 This is true whether we are considering communication between two humans, between a human programmer and a computer, or between a network of computers.
-In computing, we use language to describe procedures and use tools to turn descriptions of procedures into executing processes.
-This chapter considers what a language is, how language works, and introduces the techniques we will use to define languages.
+In computing, we use language to describe procedures and use machines to turn descriptions of procedures into executing processes.
+This chapter is about what language is, how language works, and ways to define languages.

-2.1 Surface Forms and Meanings
+Surface Forms and Meanings 2.1